 The stimulus functions of the two channels can be controlled independently using COUPLED CH ON off in the stimulus menu.
-In addition, the markers can be controlled independently for each channel using MARKERS: UNCOUPLED in the marker mode menu, under the (Marker Fctn) key.
+In addition, the markers can be controlled independently for each channel using MARKERS: UNCOUPLED in the marker mode menu, under the Marker Fctn key.

-NOTE For dual channel, if channels are uncoupled and you have full 2-port calibrations on both channels, you will not be able to select a non-ratioed measurement.
-For example, you can measure S 21 or B/R, but not input B. NOTE Auxiliary channels 3 and 4 are permanently coupled by stimulus to primary channels 1 and 2, respectively.
+NOTE S models only: For dual channel, if channels are uncoupled and you have full-port calibrations on both channels, you will not be able to select a on-ratioed measurement.
+For example, you can measure S{21} or B/R , but not uput B .
+NOTE Auxiliary channels 3 and 4 are permanently coupled by stimulus to primary channels 1 and 2, respectively.
 Decoupling the primary channels' stimulus from each other does not affect the stimulus coupling between the auxiliary channels and their primary channels.